Prostate cancer is a significant health concern for men, particularly as they age.

-Only in the United States, and only in 2020, we expect to have up to 192,000 new prostate cancer diagnoses.
+In the United States in 2020, it was estimated that there would be up to 192,000 new prostate cancer diagnoses.

 Not all cases are fatal.
 Some of them need aggressive therapy, and others are fine with active surveillance.
 However, according to statistics, up to 33,000 of these prostate cancer patients may die from this ailment.
 That’s why diagnosing prostate cancer and having accurate screening methods are essential for doctors and patients (1).

 Ideally, screening tests should be noninvasive and 100% accurate.
 However, it is unlikely to find a screening test like this.
 Recent studies are considering urine tests as candidate screening methods for prostate cancer.
 This article will review the state-of-art in prostate cancer screening and how noninvasive urine tests are becoming a new trend in this field.

 Get Your FREE PSA Lowering Diet Plan!

 - Enjoy better bladder control and urine flow

 Diagnosing prostate cancer